codeneuro/neurofinder-python/README.md

 To evaluate a pair of results, just pass two `JSON` files as arguments

 ```
-neurofinder evaluate neurons1.json neurons2.json
+neurofinder evaluate a.json b.json
 ```

 You can also pass `JSON` strings.
+Usually the first file will be ground truth and the second will be the result of an algorithm.

 ## methods